ISSN: 3078-4301

 The AJLS has a highly experienced Editorial Board and quality assurance mechanisms that ensure that the articles published in this journal fit internationally acceptable academic standards.

-This is the maiden issue of the Africa Journal of Language Studies (AJLS) based at Kabale University, in South-Western Uganda.
-The bi-annual journal aims at facilitating the findings and deliberations of scholars involved in language and related studies worldwide but particularly in Africa.
-Our focus is research, on and development of African languages.
-The working language is English but contributions written in Kiswahili, French, Runyakitara, Luganda and Lwo shall be accommodated.
+This is issue of the Africa Journal of Language Studies (AJLS) based at Kabale University in South-Western Uganda.
+The annual journal aims at facilitating the findings and deliberations of scholars involved in language and related studies worldwide but particularly in Africa.
+Our focus is research on and development of African languages.
+The working language is English but contributions written in Kiswahili, French, Runyakitara, Luganda and Lwo shall be accomodated.

 ISSN: 3078-4301